+I recently attended a meeting with Down Syndrome Victoria in Alfredton, where I heard from bus users and their families that the bus services currently offered did not meet the services they needed and that they relied on more expensive taxis as a result.
 I also attended the City of Ballarat Speak Up! youth ambassador event where secondary students and young people pitched for a better bus service for Ballarat.
 They raised issues of accessibility and safety as well as social justice and combating climate change.
 The pitch also identified the importance of connection to address isolation and loneliness.
-Thank you to Corey, Amaya, Ruby, Saskia, Asha, Christiana, Mahima, Lisanth, Rakhav, Om, Hosendu and Elijah for your leadership and advocacy.
+Thank you to Corey, Amayah, Ruby, Saskia, Asha, Christiana, Mahima, Lisanth, Rakhav, Om, Hosendu and Elijah for your leadership and advocacy.

 I have also heard from the growing Winter Valley community about their need for bus services, as well as parents and school students without a local bus service to get their children to and from school.
 Bus services are an important issue for my community, and I look forward to welcoming the minister to Ballarat to discuss my community's concerns.